FAQs - Spanish

 Q: I missed a class because I was ill and I have a letter from my doctor.
 Will I be counted absent for that day?

-A: You will be counted absent; however, if you have a letter from the doctor saying you were ill and could not attend class owing to the illness, or proof of hospitalization, you can either make up the work you missed or receive "grade averaging," depending on the nature of the assignment.
+A: You will be counted absent; however, if you have a letter from the doctor saying you were ill and could not attend class owing to the illness, or proof of hospitalization, you can receive "grade averaging."

 Q: The syllabus says I have to be here through finals week because the final doesn’t follow the regular exam schedule.
 Can I take my final early if I have a good reason?